 Arkansas’s 18 Qualifying Conditions for Medical Marijuana

-- Being over 18 years of age (or have written consent from a parent or legal guardian if under 18)
+- Being over 18 years of age (or having written consent from a parent or legal guardian if under 18)

 - Valid Arkansas proof of residency (driver’s license or state ID)

-- Physical certification that was written by a physician dated within 30 days of application
+- Physical certification from a physician dated within 30 days of application

 - Application form and nonrefundable $50 fee

-- Have an official diagnosis of one of the Arkansas qualifying conditions
+- Have an official diagnosis of one of Arkansas’s qualifying conditions for medical marijuana

 - Cachexia (wasting syndrome)

 - Intractable pain Intractable pain for 6 months or longer

 - Seizures (including those are characteristic of epilepsy) including those characteristic of epilepsy